danielaceros/instaloaderbot/README.md

 clear - CLEAR all FILES
 ```
 # Functions and Examples
 For all the functions except 'login' you have to be logged before.
-Then, there are some examples of using.
+Then, there are some examples of the usage of Telegram Commands.
 * login - Auth on your account by the command, for example, ```/login danielaceros 1234``` (Login on user 'danielaceros' with password '1234')
 * posts - Get an USER'S POSTS by te command, for example, ```/posts dani 10 a``` (Get 10 posts of the user 'dani' by ascendent way)
 * postsdate - Get an USER'S POSTS by DATE by the command, for example, ```/postsdate dani 10 1/1/2022 1/1/2020 a``` (Get 10 posts of the user 'dani' from 2022 to 2020 by ascendent).
 Important that since > until, instead, first date > second date.